One website coming up!

 What is the most famous landmark in Milan?

-The most famous landmark in Milan is the Duomo di Milano, the stunning Gothic cathedral located in the heart of the city.
+The most famous landmark in Milan is the Duomo di Milano, a stunning Gothic cathedral in the city centre.

 What should you not miss in Milan?

-You should not miss seeing Leonardo da Vinci's "The Last Supper" at the Convent of Santa Maria delle Grazie and exploring the historic Galleria Vittorio Emanuele II.
+It would be best not to miss seeing Leonardo da Vinci's "The Last Supper" at the Convent of Santa Maria delle Grazie and exploring the historic Galleria Vittorio Emanuele II.

 What is the most visited place in Milan?

-The most visited place in Milan is the Duomo di Milano, a Gothic cathedral that attracts millions of visitors each year.
+The most visited place in Milan is the Duomo di Milano.
+This Gothic cathedral attracts millions of visitors each year.

 What is Milan best known for?